thriveweb/passion-family-dental/content/services/children-s-dentist.md

 meta:
   description: >-
-    At Passion Family Dental North Lakes we love kids and are trained to handle the wide range of issues associated with children’s dental health.
-Contact us on (07) 3465 1199
+    At Passion Family Dental North Lakes we love kids and are trained to handle the wide range of issues associated with children's dental health.
   title: Children's Dentist In North Lakes
 ---